jenna-mk/Project_1/README.md

 # Project 1: An Analysis of Work-Life Balance Scores Across 5 Dimensions of Lifestyle/Health
 The purpose of this project is to analyze trends in a survey dataset that calculates a work-life balance score based on 24 questions across 5 dimensions of health.
 Our project looks at how each of these survey questions varies or correlates with the calculated work-life balance score, with age, and with work-life balance score category, which are defined as Poor (a score of less than 550), Good (a score between 550 and 680), or Excellent (a score above 680).
+The definition and scale for each question is shown in the analysis_definitions.txt file.

 ## Networking/Connection

 Trends were analyzed relating the Work-Life Balance Scores with questions involving networking and connection.
-Specifically, the answers to the following questions were analyzed:
+Specifically, the following questions were analyzed:

 1. With how many people do you interact with during a typical day?
 2. How man people are very close to you?